-As Table C.2 shows, in most recent decisions, IPART has maintained an MRP range of 5.5 to 6.5 per cent.
-This range was adopted in the 2006 determination for the Councils and in the 2008 determination for Sydney Water.
+As Table C.1 shows, in most recent decisions, IPART has maintained an MRP range of 5.5 to 6.5 per cent.
+This range was adopted in the 2006 Determination for the Councils and in the 2008 Determination for Sydney Water.
 IPART has consistently used a range rather than a point estimate due to the inherent uncertainty in estimating an MRP for an unlisted business.
+IPART believes that there is no new information arising out of the submissions to warrant a departure of the MRP range adopted in IPART's recent decisions.